RP6502-OS

 Short Stacking

-In the never ending pursuit of saving all the cycles, it is possible to save a few on the stack push if you don’t need all the range.
-This only works on the stack argument that gets pushed first.
-For example:
+In the pursuit of saving every cycle, you can save a few on the stack push when you don’t need the full range.
+This only applies to the first stack argument pushed.
+For example, in LSEEK:

 long f_lseek(long offset, char whence, int fildes)